Safety tips for the Tour du Mont Blanc

 Weather and temperature in and around the Mont Blanc massif can be unpredictable, so it’s advisable to come prepared for any eventuality.

-Ideally, you should wear T-shirts and shorts for the trek, but also pack waterproof and warmer wear, such as jumpers, fleece jackets, woolen hats and gloves, and walking trousers or skirts.
-Sun hats and sunglasses are also recommended.
+Ideally, you should wear T-shirts and shorts for the trek, but be prepared for colder or wetter weather: pack full waterproofs and warmer clothes, such as fleece jackets, woolen hats and gloves, and walking trousers.

 Equipment and Gear